charlesweir/BrickPython/docs/introduction.rst

 * :class:`.MotorControllerApp` is for experimenting with a motor connected to port A.  It supports varying the PID settings, and moving different distances or at constant speed.

 * :class:`.DoorControlApp` is an example of more real-life functionality.
-It uses a sensor to detect an approaching person, opens a door for 4 seconds, then closes it again. on user input, it can 'lock' the door - closing it immediately and disabling it from opening again.
+It uses a sensor to detect an approaching person, opens a door for 4 seconds, then closes it again.
+  On user input, it can 'lock' the door - closing it immediately and disabling it from opening again.

 Other Environments
 ==================

 To help with development, this package also runs on other environments.
 It's been tested on Mac OS X, but should run on any Python environment.
-In non-RaspberryPi environments, it replaces the hardware connections with a 'mock' serial connection, with the result that it ignores motor settings and always returns default values (0) for sensors and motor positions.
+In non-RaspberryPi environments, it replaces the hardware connections with a 'mock' serial connection, which ignores motor settings and always returns default values (0) for sensors and motor positions.

 In particular, all the unit tests will run on any environment.